goloshubov/fconfig/README.md

 + union_vars/group/<groupname>.yml
 + union_vars/host/<hostname>.yml
 ```
 The variables will merged in run time.
-For example, you can define variables for top level groups in (standard) group_vars, and extend them in (custom) union_vars/group/.
+For example, you can define variables for top level groups in (standard) group_vars, and extend them in (custom) union_vars/group/ for subgroups.